americofmoliveira/VesselSegmentation_ESWA/README.md

 - `resources`: Mask, probability map outputted by the model, and final binary segmentation for each image.

 - `statistical_comparison`: Statistical comparison between our method and other state-of-the-art works that have made their segmentations publicly available.

+- `supplementary_materials`: Quotable document summarizing the metrics obtained by image and dataset.

 ## Citation